jonlpersson/ed-latimore/site/_posts/2020-03-02-how-to-get-better-at-math-in-7-simple-steps.md

 Specifically, how one quantity changes based on how another one changes.
 Algebra gives a lot of people fits because the addition of letters to the number problems is confusing.

-All the letters represent variables, or something that does not have a set value.
+All the letters represent variables or something that does not have a set value.
 The equation that the letters appear in merely shows the relationship between the two (or more) changing quantities.

 The cartesian plane is just dots and lines, but it demonstrates a real-world application of math.
 Everything depends on something else, and the cartesian plane allows us to see that relationship with all the distracting noise stripped away.

 ### C) Area, Volume, and The Fun Behind Shapes

 The visual representation of any number squared is a square.
 The visual representation of any number cubed is a cube.
-That is either painfully obvious or you just had your mind blown.
+That is either painfully obvious, or you just had your mind blown.

-The real fun begins when you start to see it applied to other shapes.
+The real fun begins when you see it applied to other shapes.

 There are some beautiful relationships between the 2 and 3-dimensional versions of shapes.
 The idea isn't to memorize the exact relationships but to see that nearly every math idea has a real physical component that can help you grasp the underlying abstract concepts.

-This not only makes learning math purposeful, but I always felt like understanding the physical ideas behind the numbers made it more fun and interesting.
-For more read [how to learn basic physic ideas](/is-physics-hard-how-to-study-and-learn-basic-physics/).
+This makes learning math purposeful, and I always felt like understanding the physical ideas behind the numbers made it more fun and interesting.
+For more, read [how to learn basic physic ideas](/is-physics-hard-how-to-study-and-learn-basic-physics/).

 Much of math becomes easier to study if you figure out the visual representations of an idea.
 Every topic you learn can be represented on the number line, the cartesian plane, or in the form of a shape.

 ## 6) A modern tip: Use technology to accelerate your learning

 With today’s technology, you can go extremely far without a teacher.
-When it comes to solving math problems, there are tools that will solve the problem for you.
+Some tools will solve the problem for you when it comes to solving math problems.
 Unlike a simple calculator, these tools also walk you through each step.

 These are fantastic for figuring out where you went wrong while also showing you how to solve the problem correctly.